nandanNM/redis-workbook/README.md

-# 🧪 Redis Practice Repository
+# 🧪 My Redis Learning Repository

-This is my personal practice repository to learn and experiment with **Redis** — the powerful in-memory data store used for caching, queues, sessions, and more.
+Welcome!
+This repo is my personal space for learning and experimenting with **Redis** — a fast, in-memory data store used for caching, queues, sessions, and more.

 ---

-## 📌 What You'll Find Here
+## 📌 What I'm Practicing

 - 🔑 Basic Redis commands and CLI usage
-- 📦 Node.js + Redis integration examples
+- 📦 Integrating Node.js with Redis
-- 🧰 Practice with Redis data types (strings, lists, sets, hashes, sorted sets)
+- 🧰 Working with Redis data types: strings, lists, sets, hashes, and sorted sets
-- 🚀 Examples for caching, pub/sub, sessions, and queues
+- 🚀 Building examples for caching, pub/sub, sessions, and queues
-- 🔄 Redis with async/await and event-driven patterns
+- 🔄 Using Redis with async/await and event-driven patterns

 ---